Galia Sabar: Academic background

+The Academic College of Tel Aviv-Yaffo

+Since October 2024 Prof. Sabar is the President of the Academic College of Tel-Aviv Yaffo.
+It's an Israeli public a public, land-grant, academic college which is located on the seamline between Jaffa and south Tel Aviv.
+The College fosters academic excellence alongside social mobility and employability across the diverse Israeli society.
+It offers Bachelor and Master degree programs in six disciplinary schools - the School of Computer Science, the School of Behavioral Science, the School of Information Systems, the School of Nursing Science, the School of Government and Society and the School of economics and Management.

 Personal life

 Together with her partner, Ofer Shechter, Sabar is raising five children: Matan, Noam, Yuval, Or and Bar.

 Social Involvement

 Sabar is a volunteer board member in four organizations: the Jerusalem AIDS Project (JAIP), IRAC - the Israel Religious Action Center of the Jewish Reform movement, the Hotline for Migrant Workers and NALA, an Israeli-based foundation providing consultation about and implementation of programs for infectious disease control in Africa.
 Since 2011, Sabar has co-organized, together with Dr. Shiri Tenenbaum, several different courses and workshops aimed at the promotion of health and human rights for African refugees and asylum seekers in Israel.
 Two of the courses addressed Israeli health workers and two addressed migrants and refugees themselves.
 All courses were held in collaboration with the "Social Clinic" at Sheba Hospital.

 Research

 Christianity in Africa

 From 1987 to 1997, Sabar focused her research on relations between church, state, and society in Kenya.
 She spent four years in Nairobi, Kenya.
 Her research was based on thousands of local church documents and official British and Kenyan documents as well as extensive fieldwork conducted throughout the country, which included hundreds of interviews with church members and leaders, and long hours of participant observation in various religious activities.

 In 2002 she published in England her book, "Church, State and Society in Kenya: From Mediation to Opposition, 1963-1993".
-The book traces the complex relations between religion, society and state in Kenya in the years 1963-1993.
+The book traces the complex relations between religion, society and state in Kenya in the years 1963–1993.
 It emphasizes the centrality of religion in our contemporary modern world.
 It shows how Kenyan churches helped to shape the social, religious and political arenas in the country.
 Sabar claims that the churches created alternative politics and a new language with which to discuss human rights issues and the struggle for democracy.
 Concurrently, the book exposes the churches' widespread corruption and nepotism.